kam1l/JFX-Konwerter/README.md

 ## Installing

-You can download an ``JFX.Konwerter.zip`` file from the [releases page](https://github.com/kam1l/JFX-Konwerter/releases) which contains version for Windows operating sytem family.
+You can download an ``JFX.Konwerter.zip`` file from the [releases page](https://github.com/kam1l/JFX-Konwerter/releases) which contains version for Windows operating system family.
 The application require Java 8 or above to run and is ready to use after unpacking it into your disk directory of choice.

 ## Main window